NateEag/next-vcs/readme.md

 and unsafe (instead of documenting that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?).

+It does not have any concept of 'archiving' branches; after merging, you're expected to delete them, thereby losing useful historical information (if you don't want to be pestered by seeing that branch in the UI all the time).
+I hear Mercurial's data structures handle this differently, and in a way some people prefer.

+The same is true of tags - although there are mechanisms to only see tags matching a certain pattern, there are no defaults in place for that, so you drown in noise if you don't know how not to.

 ## Other People's Thoughts